grafana/github-datasource/docs/sources/setup/installation.md

 ---
-title: 'Installation'
+title: Install the GitHub data source plugin for Grafana
-menuTitle: Installation
+menuTitle: Install
-description: Install the GitHub data source plugin
+description: Learn how to install the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github